Nigel Bridge, Baron Bridge of Harwich: Court of Appeal and House of Lords

 Bridge became a Lord Justice of Appeal in 1975, and was sworn of the Privy Council.
 In the Court of Appeal he sometimes clashed with Lord Denning.
 He was mooted as a successor to Lord Widgery as Lord Chief Justice in 1979, and to Lord Denning as Master of the Rolls in 1982, but did not secure either position.
 He became a Lord of Appeal in Ordinary on 29 September 1980, and was created a life peer with the title Baron Bridge of Harwich, of Harwich, in the County of Essex.
 On his appointment, he was the only law lord without a university degree.

 He was a member of the Security Commission from 1977 and 1985, serving as chairman from 1982.
 In that capacity, he reported on the Geoffrey Prime and Michael Bettaney spying cases; he also led a review in vetting arrangements for Buckingham Palace staff.
 In 1985, Bridge was tasked with reviewing telephone tapping by MI5; after he examined 6,129 instances of phone tapping in three days and found all of them to be justified, he was attacked by Roy Jenkins in The Times as "the poodle of the executive".
 However, he joined Lord Oliver of Aylmerton in dissenting from the majority decision in the Spycatcher case, criticising the government's case to prevent publication of the contents of Peter Wright's book as "ridiculous".

 He supported the majority decision in the Gillick case on medical consent in 1985, and in the McLoughlin v O'Brian case on recovery of damages for nervous shock.

 He was elected an honorary fellow of Wolfson College, Cambridge in 1989.

+He served as Chairman of the Ecclesiastical Committee in Parliament.